panushri25/academic-kickstart/content/publication/helmesearch.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "ACM SIGIR Conference on Human Information Interaction and Retrieval" publication_short = "CHIIR 2018"
+publication = "ACM SIGIR Conference on Human Information Interaction and Retrieval, CHIIR 2019" publication_short = "CHIIR 2019"

 # Abstract and optional shortened version.
 abstract = "Implemented a novel framework where the search engine and the user work together to iteratively reformulate a input query.
 Method is shown to improve retrieval accuracy for difficult queries. "